YellPika/FsChannel/README.md

 # FsChannel

-An implementation of Go style fibers and channels in FSharp.
+An implementation of Go style tasks and channels in FSharp.

-## Fibers
+## Tasks

-Fibers (cooperative threads) are created using the `fiber` computation expression syntax.
+Tasks (lightweight threads) are created using the `task` computation expression syntax.
+Tasks currently run cooperatively.
-* `yield ()` pauses the current fiber gives control to the next available fiber.
+* `yield ()` pauses the current task gives control to the next available task.
-* `yield! f` concurrently starts the fiber `f`.
+* `yield! f` concurrently starts the task `f`.
-* `Fiber.Run : Fiber<unit> -> unit` runs a fiber and does not return until that fiber completes execution.
+* `Task.Run : Task<unit> -> unit` runs a task and does not return until that
-Like in Go, any fiber started using `yield!` will terminate when the main one terminates.
+  task and all its children (i.e., using `yield!`) complete execution.

 Example:

-    Fiber.Run (fiber {
+    Task.Run (task {
         printfn "Hello World"

         let doneCount = ref 0
         for i in [1 ..
 10] do
-            yield! fiber {
+            yield! task {
                 printfn "%d" i
                 doneCount := !doneCount + 1
             }